Puente Alto: Administration

 Within the electoral divisions of Chile, Puente Alto is represented in the Chamber of Deputies by Álvaro Carter (UDI), Ximena Ossandón (RN), Daniela Serrano (PCCh), Ana María Gazmuri (AH), Mónica Arce Castro (Ind/PH), Pamela Jiles (PH) and Hernán Palma Pérez (PH), as part of the 12th electoral district, (together with La Florida, Pirque, San José de Maipo and La Pintana).
 The commune is represented in the Senate by Manuel José Ossandón Irarrázaval (RN), Fabiola Campillai Rojas (Ind), Claudia Pascual (PCCh), Luciano Cruz Coke (EVOP) and Jose Manuel Rojo Edwards (PRCh) as part of the 7th senatorial constituency (Santiago Metropolitan Region).

 Transportation

 Puente Alto is connected to the rest of Santiago though the Red Metropolitana de Mobilidad, which includes bus lines and Line 4 of the Santiago Metro, which has its southern terminus on Plaza de Puente Alto station, beneath the commune's main square.
 Travel time to downtown Santiago via the metro is approximately 45 minutes.
+In the future, It will also be connected to Line 8 and Line 9 of the metro.